COLLEGE OF NURSING AND HEALTH PROFESSIONS

 COMMISSION ON COLLEGIATE NURSING EDUCATION

 We are seeking reaccreditation of the baccalaureate, master, and doctoral nursing programs.
 We invite you to submit, in writing, comments concerning the program’s qualifications for accreditation status.
-Third-party comments will be received by CCNE until March 11, 2020.
+Third-party comments will be received by CCNE until January 18, 2021.
 Only signed comments will be accepted.
-Please note that the site visit has been postponed to a date that is yet to be determined.

 Please send your comments directly to CCNE at: